Watch the webinar now:

 What is a bonus agreement?

-A bonus agreement is a contractual agreement between a company and its suppliers in which subsequent discounts or bonuses are granted if certain targets are met.
+A bonus agreement is a contractual agreement between a company and its supplier management under which subsequent discounts or bonuses are granted if certain targets are met.
 These targets can be sales thresholds, purchase quantities or quality standards, for example.
 Such agreements create incentives for higher purchase volumes and strengthen the business relationship between buyer and supplier.

 Core elements of a bonus agreement